PUPPY AFTER CARE

 We give our puppies puppy food from TLC Petfood..
 You can only order that online and it will be delivered free to your home!!!
 It is a good 4 1/2* rated food out of 5, manufactured in Canada.
 It keeps the teeth clean and your puppy healthy.

 Feeding guideline: (see bag of food):.................................. per day, spread over 3 meals.
 But you can feed as much as your puppy wants for the first few months.
 The food bag shows also a recommended amount depending on their weight.
 Check this regularly.
+For smaller breeds we recommend adding some canned puppy mousse for the first 2 weeks after bringing puppy home.
+Also we recommend to add 1 teaspoon of melted Virgin Coconut oil unto the kibbles.(do not melt in microwave because it takes away the good qualities) melt the coconut oil "au bain Marie".
+This helps get your puppies digestive system healthy.
 After a couple of months when the biggest growth has happened, you can go back to feeding twice a day.
-Give this food just dry as it is good for their teeth and gums to chew.
 Make sure your puppy has always fresh water available.

 Sometimes a puppy can feel lost, overwhelmed, shy, from the newness of being in a new environment, and can stop eating.
 What helps is to add a little hot water to his/her kibble, or some dog food from a tin.
 He often will be interested again in eating.
 But give it just for a short time, as the dry food is better.
 PLEASE MAKE SURE YOUR PUPPY EATS AND DRINKS, because it can quickly dehydrate if it doesn't eat or drink, especially in the first 48 hours after being placed in a new home, and get very sick.
-If there is some diarrhea you can give pure pumpkin puree which you can find in the grocery baking isle.
+If there is some lose stool you can give 1 tbs pure pumpkin puree which you can find in the grocery baking isle and add 1 tsp coconut oil as spoken of previously.

 Please see for handy tips the article on our website: www.joyfulpuppies.com